 BE AWARE SCAMS!

 FBI Warns of increased scams during the COVID-19 crisis.
-Happy State Bank will NEVER call you unsolicited to ask for account or bank card information.
+Happy State Bank will NEVER call or text you unsolicited to ask for account, bank card, or loan information.
 These scams consist of requesting personal information through calls, direct mail, emails or texts.
 Wire transfers are immediate, and fraudulent funds are forwarded quickly to other financial institutions.
 Be aware of any financial transaction request received via email or text.
 Pay particular attention if the request is urgent.
-If you have an unsolicited call by someone claiming to be from the bank and asking for your personal account information, it is a fraud.
+If you have an unsolicited call or text by someone claiming to be from the bank and asking for your personal account information or to click a link for mortgage information, it is a fraud.

 Here is what to be aware of:

-Scammers are calling customers.
+Scammers are calling and texting customers.
 Their caller ID and phone number may even display the bank name (This can be faked with certain software).

 The scammer says they are calling about fraud on your debit card.

 While on the phone, the fraudster will perform a transaction they know will generate a fraud alert.

 When the cardholder receives the case number, the fraudster asks for the case number over the phone so the card can be permanently blocked.